• Home

 When taken correctly, PrEP greatly reduces the risk of HIV sexual transmission.

 Oxford Online Pharmacy provides an online consultation with a GMC registered doctor to prescribe PrEP for men, women and non-binary people at high risk of getting HIV.
 First select your PrEP medication pack size and complete the online doctor's questionnaire.
-Your details will then be reviewed by our doctor.
+Your details will then be reviewed by the doctor.
 Once your request is approved we will dispense and post the tablets in discreet packaging your chosen UK address

 What tests do I need to get PrEP from Oxford Online Pharmacy